Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Data and institutional background

 I define a department as all faculty that are employed within a discipline at the same university, as there is no direct department designator in the administrative data.
 However, professorships are allocated according to a so-called position plan (``Stellenplan'').
 This means that the ministry of culture in each state allocates the number of professorships to universities and the respective teaching and research units (so-called ``Lehr- und Forschungsbereiche'').
 The discipline code that I use here corresponds to these ``Lehr- and Forschungsbereiche''.
 Universities cannot independently create professorships without approval.
 Once a position is created, a specific teaching load (depending on the state and the seniority of the position, i.e., Assistant/Associate/Full Professor) is allocated to this ``Lehr- und Forschungsbereich'', e.g., economics.
 Hence, these organizational units are then responsible for this increase in the overall teaching load, and there is no incentive to ``give away'' this position to a different organizational unit, i.e., department.
 Furthermore, what I observe here is the allocation of the \emph{position} to the teaching and research unit (e.g., economics), not the actual classification of the researcher.
 Therefore the unit the position is allocated to is most likely also the unit that makes the hiring decision.

 Figure (\ref{fig:fem_share_econ}) shows the (ordered) shares of female professors by discipline.
 Economics is highlighted for reference.
 The black horizontal line indicates 0.5, i.e., there is no discipline where women hold most professorships.
+The final sample contains $n=1737$ departments across 50 disciplines.